Bachelor's requirements

 Science

-In the Swedish upper secondary school, Natural Science 1 and 2 are general science courses that are at a lower level and studied by most students.
+In Swedish upper secondary school, Natural Sciences 1 and 2 are general science courses that are at a lower level and studied by most students.
 They include several science subjects.

-Students can also study the specific subjects Biology, Chemistry, and Physics at the 1 and 2 level.
+Students can also study the specific subjects Biology, Chemistry, and Physics at levels 1 and 2.
 All of these courses are at a higher level than Natural Science.
 In order to have the equivalent, you usually must have specialised in the subject in upper secondary school.
 Note that even then, you may not meet the requirement.

-In Sweden, students can study Social Studies 1 and 2, and History 1 and 2 in upper secondary school.
+In Sweden, students can study Social sciences 1 and 2, and History 1 and 2 in upper secondary school.
 To meet the requirement, you must have studied:

-• social studies for Social Studies 1 and 2
+- social sciences for Social sciences 1 and 2

-• one or more general subjects within humanities/social science that to a large extent contain the required subject (social studies or history).
+- one or more general subjects within humanities/social sciences that to a large extent contain the required subject (social sciences or history).

 Modern languages